Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Network Parameters

 \section{Network Parameters}

-Here, we discuss the parameters of the GAN architecture used for reconstructing images of stellar objects using II.
-Given the adversarial nature of GANs—where the Generator and Discriminator engage in a min-max game—careful tuning of key parameters is critical to ensure that both networks are well-balanced for effective training.
+An appropriate cGAN architecture along with a set of hyperparameters was optimized by tuning.
+The objective of the model, as already mentioned, was to learn to faithfully reproduce a set of sky-images of fast rotators subject to the condition that those images are consistent with their simulated II observation data.
+We discuss below the architecture and the hyperparameters of the cGAN model used for this task.
+Given the adversarial nature of GANs, where the Generator and Discriminator engage in a Minimax game, careful tuning of key parameters is critical to ensure that both networks are well-balanced for effective training.